apache/pekko/docs/src/main/paradox/stream/stream-graphs.md

 ![simple-graph-example.png](../images/simple-graph-example.png)

-Such graph is simple to translate to the Graph DSL since each linear element corresponds to a `Flow`, and each circle corresponds to either a `Junction` or a `Source` or `Sink` if it is beginning or ending a `Flow`. @scala[Junctions must always be created with defined type parameters, as otherwise the `Nothing` type will be inferred.]
+Such a graph is simple to translate to the Graph DSL since each linear element corresponds to a `Flow`, and each circle corresponds to either a `Junction` or a `Source` or `Sink` if it is beginning or ending a `Flow`. @scala[Junctions must always be created with defined type parameters, as otherwise the `Nothing` type will be inferred.]